microsoft/generative-ai-for-beginners/01-introduction-to-genai/README.md

 If you done this task, you might even be ready to apply to Microsoft's incubator, [Microsoft for Startups Founders Hub](https://www.microsoft.com/en-gb/startups) we offer credits for both Azure, OpenAI, mentoring and much more, check it out!

+## Knowledge check

+What's true about large language models?

+1. You get the exact same response every time.
+1. It does things perfectly, great at adding numbers, produce working code etc.
+1. The response may vary despite using the same prompt.
+It's also great at give you a first draft of something, be it text or code.
+But you need to improve on the results.

+A: 3, an LLM is non-deterministic, the response vary, however, you can control its variance via a temperature setting.
+You also shouldn't expect it to do things perfectly, it's here to do the heavy-lifting for you which often means you get a good first attempt at something that you need to gradually improve.

 ## Great Work!
 Continue the Journey

 Want to learn more about different Generative AI concepts?
 Go to the [continued learning page](../13-continued-learning/README.md) to find other great resources on this topic.